-Department chairs make a careful match between a new faculty position and one of the Medical School's three faculty tracks: Instructional Track, Research Track, and Clinical Track.
+Department chairs make a careful match between a new faculty position and one of the Medical School's three faculty tracks: Tenure Track, Research Track, and Clinical Track.

 However, a faculty member may need to change tracks as his or her interests, responsibilities, and professional activities change.